 These dogs are highly intelligent pups that really need to use their brains.
 Puzzle toys, regular exercise, and giving them things to pull and carry can help to keep them entertained.
 Alaskan Malamutes are loving and enjoy spending time with their family.
 They will have to be well trained if there are smaller pets in the house as their prey drive is very high.

-Shiba Inus are an adorable ancient breed and the smallest of all spitz breeds native to Japan (although some argue they’re actually from Korea).
+Shiba Inus are an adorable ancient breed and the smallest of all spitz breeds native to Japan.
 Even though they’re small, they were originally bred to hunt boar, deer, and other animals much bigger than them.
 They’re independent dogs that are highly intelligent and need a lot of obedience training.